1st Royal Surrey Militia: 3rd (Reserve) Battalion

 The 3rd Bn also assisted in forming some of the Service battalions of 'Kitchener's Army' volunteers.
 The first of these, the 7th Bn East Surreys, for 'Kitchener's First Army' (K1), was formed at Kingston, and a draft of 32 men was sent from the 3rd Bn at Dover as a cadre to help organise and train them.
 At the beginning of September the eight companies (A to H) were amalgamated to conform with the standard four-company (A to D) establishment of the regular army.
 However, the 3rd Bn immediately began forming new companies E to H; A to D were regarded as service companies composed of trained men, E to H were to be recruit companies.
 The additional companies were accommodated in tents on the Glacis of the Dover fortifications.
 Later a 200-strong special training company (I) was also established.
-On 16 October the formation of the 10th (Service) Battalion East Surreys for 95th Brigade in 32nd Division of K4 was ordered for 1 November.
-G, H and I Companies of 3rd Bn formed A, B and C Companies of the new battalion.
+On 16 October the formation of the 10th (Service) Battalion East Surreys of K4 was ordered for 1 November.
+G, H and I Companies of 3rd Bn formed A, B and C Companies of the new battalion (see below).
 At the end of January 1915 the 3rd Bn was back to a strength of seven companies, which were now numbered instead of lettered.
 Number 8 Company was formed in late March 1915 from a nucleus of the battalion machine gun and signal sections.

-In April 1915 the K4 battalions were converted into reserve units for the K1–K3 service battalions and 95th Bde became 7th Reserve Bde.
-The 10th East Surreys (which returned to Dover in May 1915) therefore became 10th (Reserve) Bn carrying out for the 7th 8th and 9th (Service) Bns the same role that the 3rd Bn fulfilled for the regular 1st and 2nd Bns.
-10th (Reserve) Bn moved to Purfleet in May 1915, then to Shoreham-by-Sea in September, but returned to Dover in My 1916.
-On 1 September it became 30th Training Reserve Bn in 7th Reserve Bde, and was disbanded on 14 December 1917 at Clipstone Camp.

 On 10 November 1915 3rd Bn was ordered to send a draft of 109 men to the new Machine Gun Training Centre at Grantham where they were to form the basis of a machine-gun company of the new Machine Gun Corps for one of the brigades serving overseas.
 In addition, 10 men at a time were to undergo training at Grantham as battalion machine gunners.
 The order stated that 'Great care should be taken in the selection of men for training as machine gunners as only well educated and intelligent men are suitable for this work'.